 There are two method of administration of Spinal Traction Therapy:

-1) Manual: Manual spinal stretching and vertebrae traction means that the therapist uses his hands to apply force to the patient’s body.
+1) Manual: Manual spinal stretching and vertebrae stretching means that the therapist uses his hands to apply force to the patient’s body.
 It is used to treat mild spine compression.
 It is a medically accepted form of therapy and is widely practiced by rehabilitative professionals.

 Figure 1.
 Manual Spine Traction Therapy

 2) Mechanical: Mechanical Lumbar Back Traction makes use of a variety of tools to apply force to the vertebral column.
 Ropes, slings, and pulleys are some of the tools applied for this purpose.
-It may incorporate a special motorized traction table on which the patient lies.
-The traction device, comprised of a head halter and a pulley system, will slowly stretch your spine, making the vertebrae move into their proper position.
+It may incorporate a special motorized self-traction table on which the patient lies.
+The stretching device, comprised of a head halter and a pulley system, will slowly stretch your spine, making the vertebrae move into their proper position.

 Figure 2.
-Mechanical Lumbar Spinal Traction
+Mechanical Lumbar Traction

-3) Detensor: Spinal traction lumbar pain relief mat has a rib structure is manufactured from a material that has a unique ability to adapt to the contours of the body.
+3) Detensor: Spinal lumbar pain relief mat has a rib structure is manufactured from a material that has a unique ability to adapt to the contours of the body.
 Compressibility and point elasticity it such that reached the neutral position of the spine in position on the side, back or stomach, due to the fact that Detensor’s ribs as support points are always under the body lying, and the surface and the base are designed in strict accordance with the weight (mass) of the body.
 And since the power of stretching depends on the body weight, it is always individual for each person (patient or healthy).
-As a result of this important characteristic is prevented overstrain muscles and ligaments, and, consequently, the possible trauma, unlike applies other devices and systems for the traction of the spine (“dry” stretching: Glisson loop tables with loops, underwater traction, etc).
+As a result of this important characteristic is prevented overstrain muscles and ligaments, and, consequently, the possible trauma, unlike applies other devices and systems for the stretches of the spine (“dry” stretching: Glisson loop tables with loops, underwater traction, etc).

 The basis of the therapeutic effect of any traction of the spine is a mechanism to reduce pressure internal-disk.
 This ensures that the removed disc Hernia protrusion due to its absorption and self- straighten drive.
 This reduces or completely stops the tension disc of the posterior longitudinal ligament, which relieves pain and allows you to achieve lasting remission.
 With spondylography proved the possibility of extension of certain PDS and increase capacity for intervertebral disc.